civilcfd/civilcfd.github.io/README.md

 Civil-CFD allows civil engineering practioners to develop CFD models of water infrastructure projects using a purpose built, graphical solver.
-The software allows the rendering of complex geometries into an orthogonal mesh that preserves irregularities by defining area and volume fractions at edges.
-The fluid properties, boundary conditions, flow baffles, initial conditions, and simulation parameters are then defined in the graphical interface.
-The simulation is performed in parallel and results can be visualized either using the graphical interface, or through the direct integration with [Paraview](https://www.paraview.org).

 Key features of Civil-CFD include:
-* Meshing tool that takes STL files as input
+* Meshing tool that takes STL files as input to generate an orthogonal mesh
+* Capability to render a mesh with irregular geometry by defining area and volume fractions at edges
 * Solver with VOF algorithm for free surface flow, and k-E turbulence model
-* Parallel solver using PetSc and MPI
+* Parallel solver using PetSc and MPI that can scale up to many processors for fast simulations
-* Graphical interface for rapid case development
+* Graphical interface for rapid case development and simple visualization of results
+* Direct integration with [Paraview](https://www.paraview.org) for complex visualization

 Civil-CFD is written by [Michael Celli](http://linkedin.com/in/michael-c-98809420) and is licensed under the GNU General Public License Version 3.0

 ## Installation

 [Download](https://github.com/civilcfd/Civil-CFD/releases) the latest release of Civil-CFD.
+The "Civil-CFD-Win64.zip" file contains the latest 64-bit binary release for Windows.
 The installation steps for Windows are as follows:

-1. First download and install [Paraview](https://www.paraview.org) to allow for integration
+1. First download and install [Paraview](https://www.paraview.org)
-2. Copy the release zip file to the install location and unzip the contents
+2. Copy the "Civil-CFD-Win64.zip" file to the install location and unzip the contents
 3. Install the Microsoft Visual C++ redistributable by running the "vc_redist.x64.exe" file included
 4. Install the Microsoft MPI runtime by running the "msmpisetup.exe" file included
 5. Run the Civil-CFD.exe file to open the graphical interface